What's your question? Search here

 Compact yet can house seven people.
 Rearmost seats fold into floor.
 More versatile mid-row seating than previous model.
 Excellent diesel auto.

-Packs a 7 people into a short length.
+Packs seven people into a short length.
 Rearmost seats fold into floor.